Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Free Hilton Honors Gold elite status (free breakfast and upgrades when available)

 - 10 free Gogo in-flight Wi-Fi passes each calendar year

 - Statement credit for Global Entry or TSA PreCheck

 - Terms & limitations apply

-This card has a $450 annual fee, which is NOT waived the first year.
+This card has a $595 annual fee (See Rates & Fees), which is NOT waived the first year.
 But the statement credits, airport lounge access, and savings from AMEX Offers can easily offset the fee.
 I gladly pay the annual fee because I come out ahead just by enjoying 1 or 2 adult beverages each time I pass through an AMEX Centurion Lounge.